 As the previous procedure, enter the number of the customs clearance decision concerning the inward processing procedure.

-If the goods placed under the inward processing procedure are subject to commercial policy measures (e.g. an anti-dumping duty), enter also “C P M” in addition to “IP”.
+If the goods placed under the inward processing procedure are subject to commercial policy measures (e.g. surveillance document), enter also “C P M” in addition to “IP”.